smrgeoinfo/vocabularytest/docs/readme.md

 # docs folder

-contains output files for vocabularies for display and other processing
+contains output files for vocabularies for display and other processing.